shanelonergan/shanelonergan.github.io/_posts/2020-06-19-animate-on-scroll-react.md

 ## What is AOS?

 AOS is an open source animate-on-scroll library made by [Michał Sajnóg](https://michalsnik.github.io/aos/).
 It was created to optimize performance by using all CSS for the animations themselves, and reserving JavaScript to handle the logic.
 It was made to be easy-to-use by providing HTML data attributes which you can add to any HTML element or React component, and is highly customizable.
-You can learn more by checking out the [website](https://michalsnik.github.io/aos/), [GitHub](https://github.com/michalsnik/aos), and codesandbox demos.
+You can learn more by checking out the [website](https://michalsnik.github.io/aos/), [GitHub](https://github.com/michalsnik/aos), and CodePen [demos](https://codepen.io/michalsnik/pen/WxNdvq).

 ## Install AOS